 One of the significant steps towards vision correction happened in the late 1800s when the contact lens was invented.
 Since then, the design of the contact lens has undergone significant changes.
 The contact lenses we have today are designed to cater to various eye conditions, including those not responding to standard treatments.
-These highly advanced lenses are known as specialty contact lenses.
+These highly advanced lenses are known as custom contact lenses.

-Scleral lenses are the most popular type of specialty contact lens designed for vision correction.
+Scleral lenses are the most popular type of custom contact lens designed for vision correction.
 They belong to the rigid gas-permeable lens family, but their design differs.
 Unlike regular contacts on the corneal surface, they sit on the white of the eye, around the cornea.
 They can correct common refractive errors but are more helpful in specialized conditions.

 Keratoconus is a condition where the cornea's surface is irregularly shaped, making it difficult to fit regular contacts.
 To get good-fitting contact lenses, the eye doctor must measure the curvature of your cornea and then create a lens to match it.